-Breivik was born on 13 February 1979 in London, where his father, a diplomat, had been stationed at the time.
+Breivik was born on 13 February 1979 in Oslo.
+His mother had become pregnant in London where his father, a diplomat, had been posted.
 Jens Breivik - long estranged from his son - has expressed shock at the crime.

 "I view this atrocity with absolute horror," he was quoted as saying by London's Daily Telegraph newspaper from his home in south-west France.

 He divorced Anders' mother, a nurse, when their child was one year old, moved to Paris and married again.
 From then on, he had limited contact with the boy.

 Their relationship broke down when Anders was a teenager, and the father and son have not spoken since then.

 Breivik said on his Facebook page that he was a student at Oslo Handelsgymnasium, a high school that specialises in business studies, Norwegian media reported.
 He also claimed to have educated himself beyond that, but not through any formal educational establishment.

 A school friend told Norwegian TV he did not recognise him as the boy he knew.

 "One of his good work-out buddies was from the Middle East, and it seems as though they were good friends all through junior high school, and hung out a lot together," Michael Tomala said.

 "It seems as though he has taken a completely different direction than what we knew of him from junior high school."